Getting Children Reading

 - Some books are available in dual language and community languages.

-- Children's librarians are happy to offer advice on new titles and books to stretch committed and to tempt reluctant readers
+- Library staff are happy to offer advice on new titles and books to stretch committed and to tempt reluctant readers

-- Homework help is available and most libraries have a homework collection for use in the library.
+- Homework help is available and most libraries have a collection for use in the library

 Childminders and Group Leaders

-Groups can arrange to visit the library for a special storytime with a children's and youth librarian.
+Groups can arrange to visit the library.
 To organise a trip, contact your local library.

 - Library PCs are free to use for homework, fun or pursuing hobbies, there's a small charge for printing.
 However, children can print up to 10 sheets free for homework.

 - The children's PCs are filtered